anita-uva/anita-uva/README.md

 ### Dimensionality Reduction & Feature Importance
-Discovering the most influential features in a data set, and exploring the topics in unstructured data contribute to presenting the initial understanding of an unknown data set.
+Discovering the most influential features in a data set, and exploring the topics in unstructured data, contribute to the initial understanding of an unknown data set.

 #### Chi-Squared feature selection in pyspark
-For survey data I chose to use the Chi Squared selector to see the best features to predict a binary response to whether a respondent had recieved the vaccine or not.
+For survey data I chose to use the Chi Squared selector to see the best features to predict a binary response to whether a respondent had recieved the COVID-19 vaccine or not.
 The data was reduced from a few hundred features to ten predictors.

 ```python
 from pyspark.ml.feature import ChiSqSelector, VectorAssembler, StringIndexer, VectorIndexer